The best way to resolve a bathroom renovation dispute in Sydney.

 - Poor provisioning where there were potentially illegal allowances for a kitchen waste line that didn’t meet current plumbing standards and had a dangerous back fall.

-Needless to say this was another example we encountered where the client thought they were getting an incredible deal on a bathroom renovation but not aware of the shortcuts being taken which were a mixture of illegal, poor workmanship or things that would lead to problems later.
+Needless to say this was another example we encountered where the client thought they were getting a low cost bathroom renovation.
+Well they did, it was so low cost, so cheap, that it was not only illegal but wouldn’t perform the way it was meant to.
+They were not aware of the shortcuts being taken that were a mixture of illegal, poor workmanship or things that would lead to problems later.

 - Purchase and allow for preventative drop sheeting and cleaning gear to keep the work site clear and clean throughout every stage of the project.